Using the View Only Toolbar

 - Export tab -

 - Export selected - Click the Export selected icon to export all selected geometry (note that this icon appears only when exportable geometry is already selected).
-An Export dialog like the one above appears; edit your file name, format, version, and export options, and click OK to finalize your decisions.
+An Export dialog like the one above appears; edit your file name, format, version, and export options, and click the Export button to finalize your decisions.

 Print - Click the Print icon to open the Print setup dialog: